Hasty Road: 1953: two-year-old season

-Hasty Road won two five and a half furlong sprint races at Arlington Park before his first major test in July 1953 when he ran in the Arlington Futurity.
-He started favorite against seventeen opponents for the race which carried prize money $157,915, making it reportedly the most valuable two-year-old race ever run to that point.
+Hasty Road won two five-and-a-half furlong sprint races at Arlington Park before his first major test in July 1953, when he ran in the Arlington Futurity.
+He started favorite against seventeen opponents for the race that carried prize money of $157,915, making it reportedly the most valuable two-year-old race ever run to that point.
 Ridden by Eddie Arcaro, Hasty Road took the lead on the home turn and claimed the victory by two and a half lengths from Mr. Prosecutor and Donnajack.
-His winning time of 1:10.2 for six furlongs was a record for the race.
-After being beaten in his next race, Hasty Road ran in Chicago's other valuable two-year-old prize, the $156,085 Washington Park Futurity in September.
+His winning time of 1:10.2 for six furlongs was a race record.
+After losing his next race, Hasty Road ran in Chicago's other valuable two-year-old prize, the $156,085 Washington Park Futurity in September.
 Arcaro sent the colt into the lead after a furlong and he was never headed, winning by three and a half lengths from Athenian and thirteen others.